MoEssamKhattab/ZC-GPA-Calculator/README.md

 ### Prerequisites
 Before using ZC GPA Calculator, ensure that you have the following prerequisites installed on your system:
 - **Operating System:** Windows 7 or later.
-- **.NET Framework:** <a href="https://dotnet.microsoft.com/en-us/download/dotnet/7.0" target="_blank">.NET 7.0</a>.
+- **.NET:** <a href="https://dotnet.microsoft.com/en-us/download/dotnet/7.0" target="_blank">.NET 7.0</a>.

-Or simply accept the automatic download when launching the software, in case .NET 7.0 is not already installed on your machine.
+Or simply accept the automatic download when launching the software, in case .NET 7.0 runtme is not already installed on your machine.

 > _**Please note that:** the application is specifically designed for Windows operating systems starting from Windows 7 and requires the specified version of the .NET Framework to run successfully._